 We looked at some more modern interpretations of the Fates in art, as well as a musical imagining in the Broadway musical Hadestown.
 We also looked at how the ancient Greeks depicted the goddesses in art.

 One genealogy of the Fates (Moirai in Greek), imagines that they are the daughters of Zeus and Themis.
 This makes them seem under the control of Zeus and part of the civilised, more modern, Olympians.
 However, another story makes them the daughter of the primordial Greek goddess Ananke, who was in charge of fate and necessity!

-We looked at a Primordial Playing Card set that showed some of the very first gods and goddesses from Greek mythology, many of whom were later overthrown and subjugated by the younger Olympian gods.
+We talked about some of the very first gods and goddesses from Greek mythology, many of whom were later overthrown and subjugated by the younger Olympian gods.

 This led us to our first Latin translation, which was the Greek and Roman story of how the universe came to be.
 We looked at some of the similarities between Latin and English words – like ‘terra’ and ‘terrain’, ‘aqua’ and ‘aquarium’, and even ‘luna’ and ‘lunatic’.

 We will have a quiz next lesson exploring the Olympian gods in ancient Greek pottery art!